cjeon/lanyon/_posts/2020-12-28-effective-java-3-e-summary-item-6-to-10.md

 ## Item 9: Prefer try-with-resources to try-finally

 * When a second exception occurs during handling a first exception occurred in a nested try-finally clauses, the first exception is hidden.
 Use try-with-resources can resolve this issue.

+You can find the shorter version of this summary [here]({% post_url 2020-12-28-effective-java-3-e-summary-chapter-2-shorter %}).

 ## Item 10: Obey the general contract when overriding equals